Introduction As How We Implement the British Values Into Education

 - Respect for and tolerance of different faiths and religious and other beliefs

 North London Grammar School is a vibrant multi-cultural and multi faith school in the very diverse London Borough of Barnet.
 At North London Grammar School we take very seriously our responsibility to prepare children for life in modern Britain.
-We ensure that fundamental British values are introduced, discussed and lived out through the ethos and work of the school.
 All curriculum areas provide a vehicle for furthering understanding of these concepts and, in particular, our assemblies and lessons in Citizenship, RE and PSHE lessons provide excellent opportunities to deepen and develop understanding.
 Students embrace these concepts with enthusiasm and demonstrate a good understanding of their application to their own lives.

 Our school reflects British values in all that we do.
 We aim to nurture our children on their journey through life so they can grow into safe, caring, democratic, responsible and tolerant adults who make a positive difference to British society and to the world.
 We encourage our children to be creative, unique, open-minded and independent individuals, respectful of themselves and of others in our school, our local community and the wider world.

-At North London Grammar School, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
+At North London Grammar School, we actively encourage the pupils to make choices, knowing that they are in a safe and supportive environment.
 As a school we provide a structured and safe environment within which young pupils are able to make informed choices, whilst also receiving an empowering education.
-Pupils are given the freedom to make choices and become critical thinkers through evaluating, reflecting and collecting valid and reliable evidence to make good decisions, for example: whether it is through choice of challenge; how they record their learning using key skills to present information and communicate ideas; or by choosing to participate in our numerous enrichment clubs and opportunities.
+Pupils are given the freedom to make choices.
+They also become critical thinkers through evaluating, reflecting and collecting valid and reliable evidence.
+This makes good decisions, for example: whether it is through choice of challenge; how they record their learning using key skills to present information and communicate ideas; or by choosing to participate in our numerous enrichment clubs and opportunities.

 Safeguarding our pupils is paramount and PSHCE/e-Safety lessons aim to equip pupils with the skills to make safe choices.
 We have provisionally planned a visit with The NSPCC on sessions on pupils’ right to be safe.

-Part of our school ethos and behaviour policy has revolved around Core Values such as ‘Goodness, Knowledge and Discipline’, and pupils have taken part in discussions and assemblies related to what this means and how it is shown.
-Children are encouraged to demonstrate responsibility for others at all times.
-Our school reward system is centred on our four school houses (Aeris, Aqua, Ignis and Tellus) which involves all children from Year 7 to 12/13.
-Rewards are given for positive attitudes and behaviours and there is a termly cup awarded to the House that has accrued the most House Points.
-The school goal and beliefs promote respect for others and this is reiterated through our classroom and school rules and is reflected in our Behaviour chart.
-High levels of mutual respect are obvious in the school and are demonstrated daily in the excellent relationships between staff and pupils.
+As NLGS, we revolved the Core Values such as ‘Goodness, Knowledge and Discipline’ around part of our school ethos and behaviour policy.
+Pupils take part in discussions and assemblies related to what this means and how it is shown.
+We also encourage the students to demonstrate responsibility for others at all times.
+NLGS centred our school reward system on our four school houses: Aeris, Aqua, Ignis, and Tellus.
+These involve all children from Year 7 to 12/13.
+We give rewards for positive attitudes and behaviours and there is a termly cup awarded to the House that has accrued the most House Points.
+The school goal and beliefs promote respect for others.
+This reflects our Behaviour Chart and reiterates through our classroom and school rules.
+High levels of mutual respect are obvious in school.
+They demonstrate daily the excellent relationships between staff and pupils.

 North London Grammar School is an extremely diverse school.
 We actively promote diversity through our celebrations of different faiths and cultures.
 Religious Education, Citizenship and PSHE lessons reinforce messages of tolerance and respect for others.
-Members of different faiths and religions are encouraged to share their knowledge to enhance learning within classes and the school.
+We encourage the members of different faiths and religions to share their knowledge to enhance learning within classes and the school.
 The children visit places of worship that are important to different faiths.
 We also welcome theatre groups who promote messages of equality and underline spiritual, moral, social and cultural values of groups of people around the world and within Britain.
-Resources in classrooms are regularly audited to ensure they reflect our multi-cultural society and stereotypes are challenged.
+We regularly audit resources in classrooms to ensure they reflect our multi-cultural society and stereotypes are challenged.